sodazone/xcm-testing-tools/README.md

    ```
 </details>

 Please verify that your chains are producing blocks before proceeding to [test asset transfers](#testing-asset-transfers).
+If your Zombienet is not producing blocks or has stalled, please try restarting it.

 ### Manual Setup

 > [!NOTE]